Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Artificial sweeteners like saccharine (Sweet’N Low), sucralose (Splenda), and aspartame (Equal and NutraSweet) are in many diet and zero-calorie drinks and foods, but even though people may believe that reducing calories with these products is good for health, the fact is that simply eliminating artificial sweeteners and diet soda alone may reverse Hashimoto’s.
 The mechanism seems to be their proven negative effect on the microbiome.

-Stress has far-reaching effects on your health and one of them is to influence the health and activity of the immune system.
 Research has found (9) chronic mental stress to be a trigger for autoimmune diseases, and accordingly, many of my patients noticed the onset of their autoimmune health problems during a rough time in their lives.
-Caring for an aging parent, the loss of a loved one, or a divorce can be the tipping point for an autoimmune response.
+Stressful life events can be the tipping point for an autoimmune response.
 Stress management techniques like deep breathing and meditation can help to reverse the stress response.

 A comprehensive health history and diagnostic testing from a functional medicine practitioner can demonstrate the characteristics of your individual toxic load so you can start detoxing more efficiently and with more targeted detox therapies, allowing your body to focus its energy on immune regulation rather than constant detoxification.